-Fruit fiesta: Bounty of bananas up for grabs
+Fruit fiesta: Bounty of bananas a hot commodity

 Kiwi Harvest is a food rescue charity that takes surplus food from large retailers and distributes it to people in need.

-Queenstown residents are going bananas for the free fruit, saying that it's "banana cake all round".
+Queenstown residents went bananas for the free fruit, saying online that it's "banana cake all round".

 Advertisement